dd9jn/rfc4880bis/crypto-refresh.md

 - A final, summary authentication tag for the AEAD mode.

-The decrypted session key and the salt in the AEAD packet are used to derive the message key.
+The decrypted session key and the salt in the AEAD packet are used to derive an M-bit message key and an N-bit initialization vector, where M is the key size of the symmetric algorithm and N is the nonce size of the AEAD algorithm.
+M + N bits are derived using HKDF (see {{RFC5869}}).
+The left-most M bits are used as symmetric algorithm key, the remaining N bits are used as initialization vector.
-A unique message key of the required length is derived using HKDF (see {{RFC5869}}), with SHA256 as hash algorithm, the session key used as Initial Keying Material (IKM), the salt as salt, and the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), version number, cipher algorithm octet, AEAD algorithm octet, and chunk size octet as info parameter.
+HKDF is used with SHA256 as hash algorithm, the session key as Initial Keying Material (IKM), the salt as salt, and the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), version number, cipher algorithm octet, AEAD algorithm octet, and chunk size octet as info parameter.

 The KDF mechanism provides key separation between cipher and AEAD algorithms.
 Furthermore, an implementation can securely reply to a message even if a recipients certificate is unknown by reusing the encrypted session key packets and replying with a different salt yielding a new, unique message key.